Superconducting Berry Curvature Dipole

 Importantly, in this uniform bulk system, parent and order parameter BCDs are comparable in magnitude but have opposite signs; the net effect of sBCD arises from their competition.
-To see this, we plot the dynamical Hall conductivity and second-order nonlinearity of Eq.~(\ref{eq:conductivities}) in Fig.~\ref{sBCDFIG2}a (orange lines).
+To see this, we plot the dynamical Hall conductivity in Fig.~\ref{sBCDFIG2}a (orange lines).
 The relative contributions of order parameter and parent BCDs are depicted in the lower inset with order parameter outweighing that of parent BCD.
-The sign of $\sigma_H^{(1)}$ can be controlled by supercurrent $q_x$ allowing to tune the corresponding magneto-optical Kerr rotation.
-Strikingly, $\sigma^{(2)}$ (orange) obtained from Eq.~(\ref{eq:conductivities}) far exceeds that expected in the RTG metallic state (bright green) by more than three orders of magnitude (at 20 GHz); it continues to rise as $1/\omega$ providing giant second-order nonlinearities for small $\omega$.
-To check this, we performed a full multiband calculation \cite{Tanaka_2023,PhysRevB.105.024308} of the second-order nonlinearity in the superconducting state (red dots) using a quantum Louiville approach, see {\bf SI}.
-This full treatment reproduces the giant enhancements in second-order nonlinearity when RTG enters the superconducting state with multiband (red dots) $\sigma_H^{(1)}$ and $\sigma^{(2)}$ agreeing well with Eq.~(\ref{eq:conductivities}).
+We check this by performing a multiband calculation \cite{Yanase1,Yanase2} of the linear conductivity in the superconducting state (red dots) using a quantum Louiville approach, see {\bf SM} section 5~\cite{SM}.
+This full treatment reproduces the discussed results, with full multiband $\sigma_H^{(1)}$ agreeing well with Eq.~(\ref{eq:conductivities}).

-To exhibit the importance of the A/B structure of the order parameter in sBCD, we first examine a noncentrosymmetric target metallic layer proximitzed by a centrosymmetric superconductor.
+To exhibit the importance of the A-B structure of the order parameter in sBCD, we next examine a noncentrosymmetric target metallic layer proximitized by a centrosymmetric superconductor.
 For simplicity, we use noncentrosymmetric $\hat{H}^{(0)}_{\rm RTG}$ in its metallic state as the target layer.
-Because the superconductor substrate (see schematic inset in Fig.~\ref{sBCDFIG2}b) does not break inversion symmetry, this proximity effect can be modelled with a centrosymmetric pairing $\hat\Delta_0^{\rm proximity} = [\Delta_{0},0;0,\Delta_{0}]$ producing $\sigma_H^{(1)}$ and $\sigma^{(2)}$ in Fig.~\ref{sBCDFIG2}b.
-Importantly, we find order parameter BCD vanishes (see lower inset).
-Nevertheless, $\sigma_H^{(1)}$ and $\sigma^{(2)}$ persist and are controlled by parent BCD.
+Because the superconductor substrate (see schematic inset in Fig.~\ref{sBCDFIG2}b) does not break inversion symmetry, this proximity effect can be modeled with a centrosymmetric pairing $\hat\Delta_0^{\rm proximity} = [\Delta_{0},0;0,\Delta_{0}]$ producing $\sigma_H^{(1)}$ in Fig.~\ref{sBCDFIG2}b.
+In this case, order parameter BCD vanishes (see lower inset).
+Nevertheless, $\sigma_H^{(1)}$ persist and are controlled by parent BCD.